MasterScott/gsoc/README.md

-# Homebrew's Google Summer of Code
+# Homebrew's Outreachy and Google Summer of Code
-These ideas are suggestions that we think would make good Google Summer of Code projects.
+These ideas are suggestions that we think would make good Outreachy or Google Summer of Code projects.
 They are only meant to be a starting point.
 Check out our proposal template, and feel free to open an issue to ask questions or discuss other ideas.

 ## Application Instructions